-An Investment Committee comprised of the City Manager, Director of Finance, and the Investment Officer(s) will meet on a quarterly basis.
-In addition to monthly and quarterly reporting to City Council, the Treasurer will present a brief report of pertinent investment activities to the Investment Committee.

-The primary objective of the Committee will be to review general strategies and policies, monitor investment program results, select independent training sources, and authorize securities dealers.
+An Investment Committee comprised of the investment officers will meet on a quarterly basis.
+In addition to the monthly and quarterly reporting to City Council, the Treasurer will present a brief report of pertinent investment activities to the Investment Committee.
+The primary objective of the committee will be to review general strategies and policies, monitor investment program results, select independent training sources, and authorize securities dealers.